cascadia-cookbooks/iptables/README.md

 `default['iptables']['rules']`

 ## Usage
-Here's an `iptables` role that will install and configure iptables.

 Including the `cop_iptables` cookbook in the run_list ensures that iptables will be installed.
 Use the `default['iptables']['rules']` attribute to merge your rules with the cookbook template.

-In this example the first rule will allow all traffic on all interfaces.
-The second and third rules are allowing traffic over port `22/tcp` and `80/tcp` on all interfaces as well.

-You can get a list of interfaces by using the `$ ifconfig` command on your host.
+Here's a general `iptables` role that will install and configure iptables.
+It will also allow all traffic on all interfaces.

+*WARNING:* This is generally considered bad practice, you should be strict in what is allowed and on which interface(s).
+See the next example.

 ```ruby
 name 'iptables'